garysweaver/irie/README.md

   # Default number of records to return.
   self.number_of_records_in_a_page = 15

-  # Actions that you can implement in the controller via include_actions,
-  # e.g. include_actions :index, :show
-  # Each is added as each file is required when the gem is loaded, so for a full list,
-  # check Actionizer.available_actions in rails c.
-  # You shouldn't have to worry about configuring this typically.
-  self.available_actions = {}

-  # Extensions to actions that you can implement in the controller via include_extensions,
-  # e.g. include_extensions :count, :paging
-  # Each is added as each file is required when the gem is loaded, so for a full list,
-  # check Actionizer.available_extensions in rails c.
-  # You shouldn't have to worry about configuring this typically.
-  self.available_extensions = {}

   # When you include the defined action module, it includes the associated modules.
   # If value or value array contains symbol it will look up symbol in self.available_extensions in the controller
   # (which is defaulted to Actionizer.available_extensions).